srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/17-Create an Azure Policy.md

     - *Cost Tracking*: You could have different subscriptions for different regional locations.
 The policy will ensure that all resources are deployed in the intended region to help with cost tracking.
     - *Data Residency and Security compliance*: You could also have data residency requirements, create subscriptions per customer or specific workloads, and define that all resources must be deployed in a particular data center to ensure data and security compliance requirements.

-    Congratulations!
+    **Note**: Congratulations!
 You have created an Azure Policy to restrict the deployment of Azure resources to a particular data center.

 ### Review
 In this lab, you have completed: